aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-0/_index.md

 ### **Added GridWeb.GetVersion Method**
-Aspose.Cells.GridWeb for .NET 8.9.0 has exposed the {GetVersion}} factory method which returns the release version of the GridWeb component.
+Aspose.Cells.GridWeb for .NET 8.9.0 has exposed the GetVersion() method which returns the release version of the GridWeb component.
 {{< app/cells/assistant language="csharp" >}}